Influence of Caste System in Clothing – Medieval South India Before Sultanates

 PALLAVA DYNASTY (275 CE–897 CE)

 Early Pallava dynasty gain prominence around 275 CE after the fall of the Satavahana dynasty.
 Pallavas are possibly Deccan aborigine pastorals who later served as feudatories of Satavahana rulers.
 Much like Satvahanas who adopted orthodox Brahmin religion, Pallava kings identified themselves as descents of Brahmin Ashwattama, assumed Bharadwaja gotra, and established Indo-Aryan model of kingship in medieval South India.
 Other theories suggest Pallavas were descendants of North Indian dynasties who moved southwards and adopted local traditions to their own use.
 Invasion of Indo-Aryan Kalabhra rulers leads to the eclipse of early Pallavan stronghold.
 Pallava king Simhavishnu dethrones Kalabhra rulers around 575 CE, and establishes medieval Pallava Empire in modern day Kanchipuram by 600 CE.
 His son Mahendravarman I and grandson Narasimhavarman I preach Shaivism and patronage the extraordinary group of monuments in Mahabalipuram.
 Narasimhavarman’s general Paranjothi was renowned for his devotion to Shiva and was one among the 63 Nayanars of Bhakti movement.
 The Pallava rule marks the rise of Bhakti movement and thereafter, Thamizh Nadu emerges as one of the most significant bastion for Brahminical patronage in Medieval India.
-This period sees a major influx of Brahmins from North India to South, as they were generously granted lands and gifts by Pallava rulers.
+This period sees influx of Brahmins from North India to South, as they were generously granted lands and gifts by Pallava rulers.

 Ashwamedha yajna and other Vedic rituals, as well as the first Sanskrit language inscriptions of Thamizh Nadu in Grantha script is introduced to South India in Pallava period.
 Arya-Dravida socio-cultural synthesis hits an unprecedented high in this period as Pallava kings go on to build some of the most important Puranic temples and academies of medieval South India.
 Pallava kings popularised the practice of dedicating temples to different deities – most of the arising Thamizh origin Puranic mythologies are very closely tied to these shrines and the local gods they’re dedicated to.
 Exclusive Brahminical colonies known as agraharams emerge around the temples in this era.
 The immensely wealthy Dravidian temples were now directly controlled by the Brahmins who were no longer just priests but adopted new professional roles as financiers and traded in commodities, and these iconic Pallavan temples emerged as the citadels of orthodox Brahminical caste system.
 While the immigrant Indo-Aryan customs did not at first have supreme social powers in medieval Thamizh Nadu, their spiritual authority grows over time and Brahminical four-fold Varna system becomes an integral part of Dravidian society under the Pallavan rule.
 Earliest mentions of untouchability and slavery in South India are found in verses of Shivite Nayanar poems of Thevaram and Vaishnavite Alvar poems of Divya Prabhandam.
 Initially, untouchability in South India was mostly in relation to entry into temples; however untouchability extends to other social aspects in the period of Imperial Chozhas in 11th and 12th century CE.